Science education in England: SATs and teacher assessments

-Science KS3 SATs: lower tier

-Science KS3 SATs: higher tier

 Level 8 (exceptional) was not available to science KS3 SATs (not even at the higher tier); it was available to mathematics, but only at the highest tier (levels 6–8) out of four tiers that were available to mathematics KS3 SATs.
 Science KS3 SATs were discontinued in 2010 and replaced by teacher assessments (just like science KS2 SATs).
 Despite the discontinuation of statutory science KS3 SATs, the past papers are still used by schools today.

 13+ CEs (Common Entrance Examination)

 Like the 11+ CEs, the 13+ CEs are taken by prep school pupils wishing to be admitted to independent senior schools; some senior schools only admit from the age of 13.
 The examination provides an opportunity for some KS3 state school pupils to make the transition into an independent school.
 The syllabus for the 13+ CE science exam(s) is based on the National Curriculum for KS3 science, although not all of the KS3 science content is examinable in the CE, but the parts left out are recommended for teaching in year 9.
-For the exam the candidate can take either the simpler one paper in science (one hour) comprising biology, chemistry and physics parts, or three higher (and harder) papers (forty minutes each)—one in biology, one in chemistry, and one in physics.
+For the exam, the candidate can take either the simpler one paper in science (one hour) comprising biology, chemistry and physics parts, or three higher (and harder) papers (forty minutes each)—one in biology, one in chemistry, and one in physics.
 In addition, individual senior schools may have exams for entry into other years; for example, 14+, 16+ (for post-16 or ‘KS5’ study); details of which they give on their websites.

-KS4 (including GCSEs)
+KS4 (including GCSEs and IGCSEs)

+Key stage 4 (KS4) covers years 10 and 11 of compulsory school education, and pupils are typically in the age range 14–16.
+At the end of KS4, students in English schools usually take GCSE or IGCSE exams.